1 sub-topics in Ritual & Sacred Instruments

 - Provenance and Conservation Records: these matter more than romantic stories.
 Always.

-- Start With Attack.
-Does the note arrive as air, strike, scrape, rattle, pluck, or pulse?
+- Attack.
+The note may begin through air, strike, scrape, rattle, pluck, or pulse.

 FAQ